TimurKady/free-admin/docs/first-run-example.md

   metadata, the admin path (`/admin`), and the list of installed apps.
 Its `describe()` helper returns a concise summary that is useful for debugging configuration during development.
-* `ExampleORMConfig` (`example/config/orm.py`) subclasses the shared
+* `ExampleORMConfig` (`example/config/orm.py`) exports a ready-to-use
-  `freeadmin.orm.ORMConfig` helper.
-The base class exposes `describe()` and `create_lifecycle()` methods out of the box, so the example configuration only needs to list the project modules that contain models.
-Built-in adapter modules are merged automatically which keeps the configuration declarative and free from custom lifecycle code.
+  `ORMConfig` instance produced by :meth:`freeadmin.orm.ORMConfig.build`.
+The declarative mapping lists project models alongside the admin/system modules that ship with the FreeAdmin Tortoise adapter.
+The helper still exposes `describe()` and `create_lifecycle()` methods which keeps lifecycle integration ergonomic while avoiding custom subclasses.
 The DSN defaults to an in-memory SQLite database so you can explore the admin without provisioning external infrastructure.
 * The `BootManager` binds the FastAPI app and discovers admin resources in the `example.apps` and `example.pages` packages.
 You can register additional packages before calling `configure()` if you want to experiment with your own